CityofToronto/bdit_tt_request_app/README.md

 This app was originally developed as a [class project by U of T students](https://www.youtube.com/watch?v=y6lnefduogo) in partnership with the City, though it has undergone substantial development by the Data & Analytics Unit since then.

 ## How to use the app
-When you enter the app, you will be prompted to add/create at least one of each of the following:
+When you [visit the app](https://trans-bdit.intra.prod-toronto.ca/traveltime-request/), you will be prompted to add/create at least one of each of the following:
 * a corridor, drawn on the map
 * a time range, given in hours of the day, 00 - 23
 * a date range (note that the end of the date range is exclusive)